-At the beginning of the seminar each student states which questions he or she is ready to present.
+At the beginning of the seminar each student should state which questions he or she is ready to present.
+It is the responsibility of the student to make sure that their participation in the seminar is recorded in the attendance list organised by the teaching assistance.
 The ordinary seminars comprises a given selection of questions, as shown in the schedule above.
-For each question, the course assistant chooses2 which student that is giving his or her presentation.
+For each question, the course assistant chooses which student that is giving his or her presentation.
 If there is time left, several students may present the same question.
 The repetition occasions can be used to present those questions that the student has been skipped earlier or have failed to present.
-For each participating student, the course assistant then chooses3 one or more questions to present.
+For each participating student, the course assistant then chooses one or more questions to present.